jundalisay/spblist/content/en/research/hitler/mein/volume-2/chapter-10.md

 structure of the REICH.
 Bismarck's REICH was free and unhampered by any obligations towards the outside world.

 Bismarck's REICH never had to shoulder such heavy and entirely unproductive obligations as those to which Germany was subjected under the Dawes Plan.
 Also in domestic affairs Bismarck's REICH was able to limit its powers to a few matters that were absolutely necessary for its existence.

 Therefore it could dispense with the necessity of a financial control over these states and could live from their contributions.
 On the other side the relatively small financial tribute which the federal states had to pay to the REICH induced them to welcome its existence.
 But it is untrue and unjust to state now, as certain propagandists do, that the federal states are displeased with the REICH merely because of their financial subjection to it.
 No, that is not how the matter really stands.

 The lack of sympathy for the political idea embodied in the REICH is not due to the loss of sovereign rights on the part of the individual states.
 It is much more the result of the deplorable fashion in which the present régime cares for the interests of the German people.
 Despite all the celebrations in honour of the national flag and the Constitution, every section of the German people feels that the present REICH is not in accordance with its heart's desire.

-And the Law for the Protection of the Republic may prevent outrages against republican institutions, but it will not gain the love of one single German.
+The Law for the Protection of the Republic may prevent outrages against republican institutions, but it will not gain the love of one single German.
 In its constant anxiety to protect itself against its own citizens by means of laws and sentences of imprisonment, the Republic has aroused sharp and humiliating criticism of all republican institutions as such.

 For another reason also it is untrue to say, as certain parties affirm to-day, that the REICH has ceased to be popular on account of its overbearing conduct in regard to certain sovereign rights which the individual states had heretofore enjoyed.
 Supposing the REICH had not extended its authority over the individual states, there is no reason to believe that it would find more favour among those states if the general obligations remained so heavy as they now are.

 On the contrary, if the individual states had to pay their respective shares of the highly increased tribute which the REICH has to meet today in order to fulfil the provisions of the Versailles Dictate, the hostility towards the REICH would be infinitely greater.
 For then not only would it prove difficult to collect the respective contributions due to the REICH from the federal states, but coercive methods would have to be employed in making the collections.
 The Republic stands on the footing of the peace treaties and has neither the courage nor the intention to break them.

 That being so, it must observe the obligations which the peace treaties have imposed on it.
 The responsibility for this situation is to be attributed solely to those parties who preach unceasingly to the patient electoral masses on the necessity of maintaining the autonomy of the federal states, while at the same time they champion and demand of the REICH a policy which must necessarily lead to the suppression of even the very last of those so-called 'sovereign' rights.

 I say NECESSARILY because the present REICH has no other possible means of bearing the burden of charges which an insane domestic and foreign policy has laid on it.
 Here still another wedge is placed on the former, to drive it in still deeper.
 Every new debt which the REICH contracts, through the criminal way in which the interests of Germany are represented VIS-À-VIS foreign countries, necessitates a new and stronger blow which drives the under wedges still deeper, That blow demands another step in the progressive abolition of the sovereign rights of the individual states, so as not to allow the germs of opposition to rise up into activity or even to exist.

 The chief characteristic difference between the policy of the present REICH and that of former times lies in this: The old REICH gave freedom to its people at home and showed itself strong towards the outside world, whereas the Republic shows itself weak towards the stranger and oppresses its own citizens at home.
 In both cases one attitude determines the other.

 A vigorous national State does not need to make many laws for the interior, because of the affection and attachment of its citizens.
 The international servile State can live only by coercing its citizens to render it the services it demands.

-And it is a piece of impudent falsehood for the present regime to speak of 'Free citizens'.
+It is a piece of impudent falsehood for the present regime to speak of 'Free citizens'.
 Only the old Germany could speak in that manner.
 The present Republic is a colony of slaves at the service of the stranger.
 At best it has subjects, but not citizens.

 Hence it does not possess a national flag but only a trade mark, introduced and protected by official decree and legislative measures.
 This symbol, which is the Gessler's cap of German Democracy, will always remain alien to the spirit of our people.
 On its side, the Republic having no sense of tradition or respect for past greatness, dragged the symbol of the past in the mud, but it will be surprised one day to discover how superficial is the devotion of its citizens to its own symbol.
 The Republic has given to itself the character of an intermezzo in German history.
 And so this State is bound constantly to restrict more and more the sovereign rights of the individual states, not